luci-project/elfo/README.md

     ./elfo-vdso-dump /tmp/vdso

-will dump the contents into `/tmp/vdso` -- this should create a valid ELF file, which can be insepected by `elfo-dump`.
+will dump the contents into `/tmp/vdso` -- this should create a valid ELF file, which can be inspected by `elfo-dump`.

 ### Lookup